kamangir/bluer-sandbox/bluer_sandbox/docs/ai4k/multimeter.md

 # ai4k: multimeter

-batteries, AC, battery-bus w/ different lights + on charger, what else?
+measure the voltage of batteries, AC, battery-bus w/ different lights + on charger, what else? measure the resistance of water, metal, what else? what else?

 |   |
 | --- |